izarrar/QA-Automation/README.md

 # QA-Automation
-This si for testing pupose
+This is for testing pupose